Bosnian/Croatian/Montenegrin/Serbian

 I studied the history of Yugoslavian literature and the - what was then called - Serbocroatian language at the University of Sarajevo.
 From 2001 until 2005, I worked as an intercultural interpreter at Linguadukt in Bern.
 For some years, I was a member of the editorial staff of the Bosnian-, Croatian-, Montenegrin- and Serbian-language radio programme "Balkan Express" for people from former Yugoslavia at Radio Rabe in Bern.
 Since the autumn semester 2008 I have been working as a lecturer at the University of Bern.

-Two semesters for beginners without previous knowledge – 3 lessons per week.
+BCMS I: Two semesters for beginners without previous knowledge – 3 lessons per week.

-Two semesters for intermediate learners – 3 lessons per week.
+BCMS II: Two semesters for intermediate learners – 3 lessons per week.

-Two semesters for advanced learners – 2 lessons per week.
+BCMS III: Two semesters for advanced learners – 2 lessons per week.

-Students without previous knowledge may only start with Russian I in the autumn semester.
+Students without previous knowledge may only start with BCMS I in the autumn semester.
 Students who do have previous knowledge may have the possibility to start at a higher course, only after consulting the lecturer.

 BCMS I